benhoyt/pybktree/README.rst

     >>> sorted(tree.find(13, 1))  # find elements at most 1 bit away from element 13
     [(1, 5), (1, 15)]

+For large trees and fairly small N when calling ``find()``, using a BKTree is much faster than doing a linear search.
+This is especially good when you're de-duping a few hundred thousand photos -- with a linear search that would become a very slow, O(N²) operation.
+With a BKTree, it's more like O(N log N).

 Read the code in `pybktree.py`_ for more details – it's pretty small!

 Other BK-tree modules I found on GitHub while writing this one: